uc-cdis/gen3-user-data-library/docs/future_considerations.md

 lists is a future possible feature.
 In which case, we should address this issue, perhaps by utilizing a third party allowlist/denylist source.

+## Autogenerate openapi file

+We should generate an actual openapi file instead of just the endpoint that fast api currently generates for us.
+How do we do this?

 ## Abstraction Considerations

 ### Validation